raspberrypilearning/experiment-design/en/step_2.md

 In this step, you will develop your idea and create your hypothesis.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">**hypothesis**</span> is an assumption based on limited evidence.
 Your hypothesis will be the predicted answer you expect for your research idea.
-A clearly written hypothesis will help focus your experiment and write your report.
+A clearly written hypothesis will help you focus your experiment and write your report.
 </p>

 ### Develop a research question